-In fact, Netflix even announced that they now have their own custom font: Netflix Sans.
+In fact, Netflix even announced that they now have their own custom website design font: Netflix Sans.

 Similar to how colors have associations, fonts also have unique characteristics.
 As a bit of a crude example: you wouldn’t use Comic Sans on the poster for a hard-hitting drama, right?

-When you’re creating your own promotional posters, flyers, packaging and site design, you should put some careful thought into the fonts you use.
+When you’re creating your own promotional posters, flyers, packaging and site design, you should put some careful thought into picking the design fonts to use.

 For example, simply changing the font choice on this movie poster we made for Titanic makes for an entirely different tone:

 Different fonts have been designed for different purposes.
 For example, designers have worked hard to develop both Serif and Sans Serif fonts for maximum readability.
-But many designers have also created fonts that are meant to be weird and out there, for special uses only.
+But many designers have also created font designs that are meant to be weird and out there, for special uses only.

-So when it comes to choosing fonts for your designs, which should you spring for?
+So when it comes to choosing the best design fonts, which should you spring for?
 Something more conventional, like Arial or Cambria?
 Or something more gaudy like Impact or Monotype Corsiva?

 Different fonts have different characteristics